 IntensityFactor:FineFuelPercent

+The first of three fuels factors that help determine fire intensity.
 The fraction (0.0 – 1.0) of fine fuel (see 2.15) that substantially increases the risk of a fire becoming either moderate or high severity.

 IntensityFactor:LadderFuelMaxAge

-Determines the maximum age at which a cohort is considered a ladder fuel.
-The biomass of all cohorts listed in LadderFuelSpeciesList, below, and younger than this age are summed and compared against SeverityFactor:LadderFuelBiomass, also below.
+The second of three fuels factors that help determine fire intensity.
+The maximum age at which a cohort is considered a ladder fuel.
+The biomass of all cohorts ≥LadderFuelMaxAge listed in LadderFuelSpeciesList are summed and compared against SeverityFactor:LadderFuelBiomass, also below.

 IntensityFactor:LadderFuelBiomass

+The third of three fuels factors that help determine fire intensity.
 The ladder fuel biomass (see 2.15) that substantially increases the risk of a fire becoming either moderate or high severity.

 LadderFuelSpeciesList